mne-tools/mne-lsl/README.md

 recorder.stop()
 ```
 Note that closing the trigger before stopping the recording may not be required for all kind of triggers.
-## Interfaces
-Interfaces includes function to interact with a participant.
-Currently it supports auditory stimuli with predefined sounds in `neurodecode.interfaces.audio` and visual stimuli/feedback with predefined visuals in `neurodecode.interfaces.visual`.

 # Copyright and license
 The codes are released under [GNU Lesser General Public License](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.html).